 For in-ground water features, you should also ensure they are dry.
 If your feature is made out of concrete or plastic having water in it over the winter will cause it to crack.
 If you can remove the pump and store it inside, do so.
 Otherwise, as long is the pump is dry it is okay to leave it out over the winter.

-With these few simple steps, you can ensure that your water feature will bring you many seasons of enjoyment for years to come.
+With these few simple steps, you can successfully winterize your water feature so that it will bring you many seasons of enjoyment for years to come.